shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

  - ID-4.5: Execution Environment

 ####Name: ID-5: External
-  - ID-5.1: External Auth system (only REMOTE_USER checked)
+  - ID-5.1: External Auth system (only REMOTE_USER checked) (SAML, Cert, other auth federation need to checked)

 (Note: The naming of asset and component is same for some cases.
 There are distinctions between an asset and a component: an asset is something which has value and has a state.
 Component or proxies on the other hand manipulates /performs operation on top of asset.
 E.g., Trust is an asset – it defines a relational state while ‘Trust component’ is the process doing operation on top of Trust asset)